 Singapore Savings Bonds

-The savings bonds a retail enterprise and they are offered to the general public.
-Rather than being classified as a typical government debt instrument, the savings bonds are actually certificates of deposit.
-They allow members of the public to earn interest on their money over a fixed deposit term.
+Singapore’s savings bonds are a retail enterprise offered to the general public.
+Instead of being classified as a typical government debt instrument, the savings bonds are actually certificates of deposit.
+These bonds allow members of the public to earn interest on their money over a fixed deposit term.

 Singapore Government Securities (SGS)